 Our California criminal defense attorneys will explain the following in this article:

-- the accused knowingly distributed, sent, or exhibited any “harmful material” to a minor by any means (including electronic communication),
+- You knowingly distributed, sent, or exhibited any “harmful material” to a minor by any means (including electronic communication),

-- when the defendant acted, he/she knew, or should have known, that the recipient was a minor (or failed to exercise reasonable care to ascertain the child’s age),
+- When you acted, you knew, or should have known, that the recipient was a minor (or failed to exercise reasonable care to ascertain the child’s age),

-- when the defendant acted, he/she did so with the intent to arouse the lust, passions, or sexual desire of himself/herself and/or the minor, and
+- When you acted, you did so with the intent to arouse the lust, passions, or sexual desire of yourself and/or the minor, and

-- when the accused acted, he intended to engage in sexual intercourse, sexual activity, or oral copulation with the minor.1
+- When you acted, you intended to engage in sexual intercourse, sexual activity, or oral copulation with the minor.1

-The state does not have to show that there was any actual physical contact or sexual contact between the defendant and the minor.
+PC 288.2 does not require the state to show that there was any actual physical contact or sexual contact between you and the minor.

 California law says that material is “harmful” if, when considered as a whole: